-The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on over a quarter of a century of experience.
+The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
+His reputation in these fields is based on over four decades of relevant experience in a variety of settings.

-Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
-His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
-The processes and models he helps others learn are those which he makes use of in his own work.
+Those of you who are familiar with his work will know that his style is casual and participative.
+His processes are robust and learnable.
+Accompanying documentation is clear, readable and practical.
+His workshops are characterised by an integration of theory and practice.
+There is equal emphasis on the development of skills and understanding.
+The processes and models he helps others learn are those that he uses in his own work.

-For public workshops the per person fee for the two days is $660.00 payable in advance, or $550.00 if received at least 18 days in advance .
+The per person fee for the two days is $770.00 payable in advance, or $660.00 if received at least 18 days in advance .
 All prices quoted are in Australian dollars and include GST.
-Consult us about alternative in-house rates.
+(For in-house workshops consult us about rates.)